 As federal policy making on access to care issues continues to shift, the states are proactively and reactively responding by taking action on a range of health care issues that impact the psoriatic community.
 In response to the states increasing role in health care, the National Psoriasis Foundation (NPF) started a concerted program to advocate for those living with psoriatic disease through efforts targeted at state and local government.
 In the years since the creation of our state government relations department, we have successfully enacted thirteen bills that have the potential to improve access to care for 3,217,698 psoriatic disease patients.

-The NPF state advocacy team elevates the patient voice in the effort to create a better environment for those living with psoriasis, so they have better access to health care in order to appropriately treat their disease.
+The NPF state advocacy team elevates the patient voice in an effort to create a better environment for those living with psoriatic disease, so they have better access to health care in order to appropriately treat their disease to target.
 Elected officials want to hear from you, the voters in their districts, who are personally impacted by the issues they are setting policy on.
 Our efforts are guided by NPF’s strategic plan, which boldly seeks to increase the number of people receiving appropriate treatment.
 Together, we can impact policies that will improve access to treatment and enable people to better manage their disease!

 Photo: NPF advocate leads a dialogue on access legislation with Texas House Speaker Joe Straus.